 The days of ten grand superbikes are sadly behind us.
 The R1 isn’t cheap, but it’s in the ballpark of the base-level Japanese superbikes and standard BMW S1000RR.
 But it’s a bargain when you compare it to top-spec superbike royalty – fit some decent aftermarket suspension, gearing and strip off the ABS and you can turn it into one of the best trackday weapons and racers, bar none.

-Although the R1’s colour dash now looks dated compared to the big-screen TV sized display on the 2019 BMW S1000RR, the R1 is dripping with toys and tech: magnesium wheels and swingarm, fully-adjustable suspension and a full suite of electronic rider aids.
+Although the R1’s colour dash now looks dated compared to the big-screen TV sized display on the 2019 BMW S1000RR, the R1 is dripping with toys and tech: magnesium wheels and swingarm, fully-adjustable suspension and a full suite of electronic rider aids like traction control.